SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 FYI: Want to compare the Debut Flip to other easy-to-use phones?
 Visit our list of the easiest cell phones for seniors.

 The Debut Flip costs $49.99 if you bring your own number and activate at least a $30 monthly plan.
 Otherwise, it costs $69.99.
-This price point is excellent but still higher than Consumer Cellular's price for the comparable Link II ($35).
+This price point is excellent and very similar to Consumer Cellular's price for the comparable Link II ($49).

 Our favorite features for seniors: